oxygenxml/oxygen-publishing-template-samples/other/last-modified-in-content/README.md

-# Last modified date & time after the topic content (tested against v.
-26.0)
+# Last modified date & time after the topic content (tested with Oxygen 26.0)

 ## !!!
 NOTE: This template is not compatible with versions 25.0 and 25.1 of Oxygen